UNDERSTANDING CU PRICE

 Commissary transfer orders can update the CU price as well, but normal transfers do not impact your CU Price.
 If you wish to manually set your CU price you can do this from the Inventory page if you have permission to do so (notice the CU price is listed in blue for the screenshot above, just click on the price to update it).

-When approving an invoice that would update the CU price you will be notified if the change in price is greater than your promo threshold percentage (positive or negative).
+When approving an invoice that would update the CU price you will be notified if the price change is greater than your promo threshold percentage (positive or negative).
 This is a setting that can be found in your account profile (name in the top right) by selecting Store Settings > Store Info.
 See this article for more information on Understanding the Promo Threshold

 store_settings.gif